Website relaunch without ranking loss: The complete guide

 - Document all rankings (Google Search Console, Ahrefs, SEMrush)

-- Record all incoming backlinks (Ahrefs, Majestic)
+- Capture all incoming backlinks (Ahrefs, Majestic)

-2. Create URL Mapping
+2. Create URL mapping

-URL mapping is the most important document of your relaunch.
-It assigns each old URL to a new URL.
+URL mapping is themost important documentYour relaunch.
+It maps each old URL to a new URL.

-| Old URL | New URL | Status Code | Note |
+| Old URL | New URL | Status Code | Comment |

 |---|---|---|---|

-| /leistungen/web-design/ | /de/leistungen/webdesign | 301 | Slug changed |
+| /services/web-design/ | /de/services/web-design | 301 | Slug changed |

 | /blog/seo-tipps-2024/ | /de/blog/seo-tipps-guide | 301 | Merged |